codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-ldap.md

 * *Search Base* - The scope to search other users in LDAP notation
 * *Certificate* - The security certificate of the LDAP server.
 Paste the value directly on the field.
 Do not convert to base64 or any other encoding by hand.
 Needed only for `ldaps`.
 Leave the field empty if you use `ldap`

 Click the *Save* button.
-Codefresh users should now be able to login to Codefresh using LDAP.
+LDAP users should now be able to login to Codefresh using LDAP.

 Each user that logins into Codefresh must:

 1. Have a defined email address in the LDAP server
-1. The email used during sign-in should be same as LDAP server
+1. use an email address that is the same as defined in the LDAP server
 1. use as login information their LDAP email, password and `cn` value of username